May 2021

 Barry is now on the faculty of Peter Nobes’ London-based training, regularly teaching students who are training to become teachers, in online training sessions.
 For more information about the training, and whether it is something for you, please contact me or visit Peter’s website.

-Barry helped facilitate the Zen for our time summer school for trainees in August 2020, along with Peter Nobes and Penny O’Connor, pictured right.
+Barry helped facilitate the Zen for our time summer school for trainees in August 2020, along with Peter Nobes and Penny O’Connor, pictured below.

 A variety of exercises, games, and experiments were enjoyed by the participants.
 In addition, trainees learnt a substantive amount on the implications of our left and right brain hemispheres for our functioning, as well on the validation about the value of our Alexander work from recent discoveries in neuroscience.